• Skip to primary navigation

 • Resume and network builder.

-SFFILM’s Education department is seeking a motivated intern with an interest in education and film/media to support K-12 programming to join us this fall to develop skills and assist with event production and educational program planning.
-Our Education team serves more than 15,000 students and teachers every year, from kindergarten through 12th grade, to develop media literacy, cultural awareness, global understanding and a lifelong appreciation of cinema.
+SFFILM’s Education department is seeking a motivated intern with an interest in education and film/media to support K -12 programming to join us this spring to develop skills and assist with outreach and event production.
+Our Education team serves more than 15,000 students and teachers every year, from kindergarten through college, to develop media literacy, cultural awareness, global understanding and a lifelong appreciation of cinema.
 SFFILM Education aims to cultivate students’ imaginations, prepare them for filmmaking careers, and empower them to succeed in a media-saturated world.

-The Education Intern reports to the Education Manager and will provide assistance in the SFFILM offices and onsite at theaters and schools for our Fall Education programming including Schools at Doc Stories (November 6-10), Screenings for Schools, Youth FilmHouse Residency program, and provide additional support to the Education Department as needed.
-The Education Intern is also given the opportunity to assist with planning for the 2026 SFFILM Festival.
+The Education Intern reports to the Education Manager and will provide assistance in the SFFILM offices and onsite at schools and theaters for our Schools at the Festivals program and provide additional support to the Education Department as needed.
+The key undertaking will be preparing for and executing the 2026 SFFILM Festival (April 23- May 4).
 This is an excellent opportunity to learn about film/media education.
-The internship is based in-person in San Francisco and is unpaid.
+The internship is based in person in the Bay Area and is unpaid.

-• Provide event support for Education screenings and school visits (may include venue set-up, ushering, greeting students and teachers, assisting with Q&As, and volunteer coordination).
+• Provide event support for Education and Schools at the Festival screenings and school visits (may include venue set-up, ushering, greeting students and teachers, assisting with Q&As, and volunteer coordination).

 • Develop outreach skills and gain knowledge of SFUSD, other Bay Area schools, and national afterschool programs serving K-12.

-• Support with the expansion of offered resources through activities, study guides, and/or partner organizations for K-12 students who attend in-person or virtual screenings or events through Common Core Standards.
+• Support with the expansion of offered resources through activities and study guides for K-12 students who attend in-person or virtual screenings or events through Common Core Standards.

 • Assist in documenting Education events through video and photo.